jon-neher/slidecraft-genesis-ui/README.md

 # Threadline Web App

 Threadline is an AI-powered presentation builder.
 This repository contains both the marketing site and the signed‑in dashboard, along with the Supabase/HubSpot integration code.
 The UI is built with React, Vite and Tailwind CSS using the shadcn/ui component library.
-The project targets **Node.js 20** to match the CI environment, so ensure that version is installed locally.
+The project targets **Node.js 20** or newer and this is enforced via the `engines` field in `package.json`, so ensure that version is installed locally.

 ## 🚀 Features